-- Service state Indicates the state of service. - Roaming Indicates if the device is roaming outside the network. - Mobile network state Indicates the mobile network state. - IMS Registration State Indicates the IP Multimedia Subsystem status. - My phone number Displays the phone number associated with the device. - IMEI Displays the IMEI number for the device. - IMEI SV Displays the IMEI SV number for the device. - ICCID Displays the ICCID number for the device. - IMEI Information Displays the IMEI information for the device (WWAN only). - IMEI Displays the IMEI number for the device. - IMEI SV Displays the IMEI SV number for the device. - IP address Displays the IP address of the device. - Wi-Fi MAC address Displays the Wi-Fi radio MAC address. - Ethernet MAC address Displays the Ethernet driver MAC address. - Bluetooth address Displays the Bluetooth radio Bluetooth address. - Serial number Displays the serial number of the device. - MSM serial number Displays the serial number of the MSM. - Up time Displays the time that the device has been running since being turned on. - Battery Information Displays information about the battery. - SW components Lists filenames and versions for various software on the device. - Legal information Opens a screen to view legal information about the software included on the device. - · Model Displays the devices model number. - Android version Displays the operating system version. - Android security patch level Displays the security patch level date. - Baseband version Displays WAN radio firmware version (WWAN only). - Kernel version Displays the kernel version. - Build Fingerprint Defines Device Manufacturer, Model, Android version and Build version together in one location. - Build number Displays the software build number.
+- Status Touch to display the following: - Battery status Indicates if the battery is charging (on AC power) or discharging (on battery power). - Battery level Indicates the battery charge level. - IP address Displays the IP address of the device. - Wi-Fi MAC address Displays the Wi-Fi radio MAC address. - Ethernet MAC address Displays the Ethernet driver MAC address. - Bluetooth address Displays the Bluetooth radio Bluetooth address. - Serial number Displays the serial number of the device. - Up time Displays the time that the device has been running since being turned on. - Battery Information Displays information about the battery. - SW components Lists filenames and versions for various software on the device. - Legal information Opens a screen to view legal information about the software included on the device. - · Model Displays the devices model number. - Android version Displays the operating system version. - Android security patch level Displays the security patch level date. - Kernel version Displays the kernel version. - Build Fingerprint Defines Device Manufacturer, Model, Android version and Build version together in one location. - Build number Displays the software build number.